 Pom Pom Wreath DIY With Toilet Paper Roll Method

-First I tried the toilet paper roll method for making pom poms.
+Learning how to make pom poms with toilet paper tubes was pretty easy.
 This is where you hold two empty toilet paper rolls together with your fingers and wrap the yarn around them both so the yarn is holding the two tubes together.
 I know what you’re thinking but don’t tape the tubes together!
 In the images, this is the white yarn and was also a cheaper yarn without a lot of body to it.
 The result was a larger shaggy, loose pom pom and I love the look.

 Pom Pom Wreath DIY – The Four Finger Method

-The second method was to use my four fingers.
+The second method was to figure out how to make pom poms with your fingers.
 First I cut a 12″ piece of yarn and slid it between my ring and middle finger and let it hang on both sides of my hand.
 This is the string you’ll use to tie things off at the end.
 I spread my fingers out a bit and just wrapped the yarn around my four fingers.
 I used 200 yarn wraps again taking time to make sure the yarn didn’t slide off my pinkie finger.
 This is the off-white yarn.

 Using my hand was the easiest way to wrap, but a little harder to tie.
 Having someone available to help tie it off is helpful but I did manage to do it by myself and was just careful when sliding the yarn off of my hand.
 With this method, I used a softer yarn that had a lot more body to it and it made a more full and soft pom pom.